StevePro7/CandyKidSMS_New2/README.md

 ###### INVOLVEMENT
 Currently, there are 100x levels but game has twice capacity - please let me know if you'd like to design some levels :)
 <br />
-Feel free to give your input: should Candy Mamas scatter and/or attack for different durations, different speeds etc.?
+Feel free to give your input: should Candy Mamas scatter and/or attack for different duration, different speeds etc.?

 ###### SOCIAL MEDIA
 - Facebook https://www.facebook.com/CandyKidVideoGame